Cubs vs. Brewers MLB Betting Odds, Trends & Prediction

-With Justin Steele set to oppose Robert Gasser in Monday’s Cubs vs. Brewers matchup, what’s the best bet on the board?
-First pitch is set for 4:10 p.m.
-ET from American Family Field.
+With Ben Brown set to oppose Freddy Peralta in the pitching matchup, what’s the best bet in Tuesday night’s Cubs vs. Brewers clash?
+First pitch from American Family Field is set for 7:40 p.m.
+ET.

 Game Matchup & Betting Odds